 The Practice of Confession

-We didn’t practice individual confession in my church when I was growing up, although Martin Luther had encouraged it in his Catechism that I had to memorize in confirmation class.
-Later on when I was a pastor I made private confession available, especially during Holy Week and on youth retreats.
-I had some boys who came to confession and confessed that they masturbated.
-Confession isn’t the time to get into discussions that challenge the confession, so I pronounced God’s forgiveness and asked if they would come and talk with me about it.
+We didn’t practice individual confession in my church when I was growing up, although Martin Luther had encouraged it in his Catechism.
+Later on when I was a pastor I made private confession available, especially during Holy Week and at youth retreats.
+I had some boys who came to confession and confessed that they masturbated and they were obviously troubled by it.
+Confession isn’t the time to get into discussions that challenge the confession, so I pronounced God’s forgiveness and told them they could come and talk with me about it.
 Then I gave them a hug and told them that God loved them.